rdnsx/AFT-web/README.md

 # AFT-web

-This is a Python code that uses the Streamlit library to create a simple web application for tracking aquarium fertilizer.
+This is a Python code that uses the Streamlit library to create a simple web application for the aquarium fertilizer tracker.

 The st.set_page_config() function sets the configuration of the web page, including the title, icon, and layout.